Welcome to Boevers Elementary School, home of the Boevers Bobcats!

 In the 1975-76 school year, George F. Boevers Elementary opened and was named after a 35-year veteran of the district who taught agriculture and was advisor to several school organizations.

 Alycia Pennington received her Bachelor of Science in elementary education degree from Northeastern State University.
 She completed her Master of School Administration degree, also from NSU.
 She was named principal of Boevers Elementary School in 2011.
-Pennington has served as the assistant principal for Rosa Parks and McAuliffe the previous four years.
+Pennington has served as the assistant principal for Rosa Parks and McAuliffe the previous years.
 She also has served as a teacher at Andersen Elementary.

 Union Student Safety HelpLine